AUTHORS

 Sheldon Pearce

-A journalist and music writer for The New Yorker, Pearce's writing has been featured in The Guardian, Rolling Stone, NPR, VICE, Spin, and Complex.
-He was previously a contributing writer for Pitchfork.
+Journalist and music writer at The New Yorker, Sheldon Pearce has written for The Guardian, Rolling Stone, NPR, VICE, Spin, and Complex.
+He was previously a contributing writer at Pitchfork.

 Published: